-The following four (4) options can be considered for conveying meter readings from customers' premises to the facility where bills will be generated:
+In instances where customers receive a metered supply of water, the following four (4) options can be considered for conveying meter readings from customers' premises to the facility where bills will be generated:

 - 1. Manual system in which meter readers visit each customer's premises to record readings; - 2.
 Remote reading of installed meters (based on Automatic Meter Reading (AMR) technology) with mobile devices and relaying the data to WASA for bill processing; - 3.
 Installing standalone Advanced Metering Infrastructure (AMI) for WASA's sole use; or - 4.
 Utilizing the AMI network of the Trinidad and Tobago Electricity Commission (T&TEC) for the transmission of metering data.